ArshiMok/Predicting-Weight-Status/README.md

 The final step in preprocessing was uploading the dataset files into WEKA software version 3.8.6 and conducting attribute selection.
 For this, variables selected were changed from Numeric to Nominal, and Correlation Attribute Evaluation using Ranker method was conducted to assess the best attributes.
 Table 1 shows the differences in attributes selected between Datasets.
 For Dataset 1, the top 10 attributes were chosen, with the cutoff happening to be .025; variables for race, smoking habit, vegetable intake, and income were removed before running through classifiers for Dataset 1.
 For Dataset 2, the main purpose was to test different attributes against the outcome variable and additionally resample to find significant differences.
 Resampling was done at 50%, testing the attributes above .025 correlation.
 Classifiers used included ones which are typically associated with classification models; Logistic Regression, Multiclass Classifier, Naïve Bayes, Random Forest, IBk Nearest Neighbors.
 We additionally tested out Logitboost and RandomTree.
 In Weka, tests were run at a 66% percentage split.

  Table 1.
-Ranked attributes using Correlation Attribute Evaluation in Weka using select variables show the top 5 attributes to consist of chronic conditions, Sex, Energy Output and Lifestyle factors of health status and ability to walk.
+Ranked attributes using Correlation Attribute Evaluation in Weka using select variables show the top 5 attributes to consist of chronic conditions, Sex, Energy Output and Lifestyle factors of health status and ability to walk. (not included, please email to see)

 **Results **